How to braise pork chops and create tender meat smothered in a delicious gravy with onions.

 - Go straight to the Recipe Card or

 This recipe is based on a homey Belgian cooking with beer specialty often served in the brasseries and cafes of Brussels.
 There the dish is simply called Pork Chops Brussels Style (Varkenskoteletjes op z’n Brussels) – the use of beer is a given.
+Apple cider or stock work just as well and you can use them instead.

 We often add thinly sliced dried figs to the onions and ale to create a richer taste.
 They virtually melt into the braising liquid and contribute a rich, luxurious sweetness.